chl/ringo-processing/README.md

 ## Warning

-This is alpha code and (as of today) completely untested on anything other than OS X.
+This is alpha code and mostly untested on anything other than OS X.

 If you have questions (or answers!) please get in touch (on e.g. the [RingoJS mailing list](http://groups.google.com/group/ringojs) or the [#ringojs IRC channel on Freenode](irc://irc.freenode.net/ringojs)).

+## News

+- 2010-04-06: A first version of `ringo/processing/web` is in.

 ## Installation